ariazza/picaps/README.md

 1. Run the clean_data.ipynb using the data.csv as input file.
 This will produce in the same directory an output file at the end, data_clean.csv, which is a clean, transformed and integrated version of the original dataset.
 1. Run the visualize_data.ipynb with data_clean.csv as input file.
 1. Run the classify_predict_data.ipynb with data_clean.csv as input file.

+Run notebooks using Jupyter.

+For info write to dev@gnucoop.com